 Dubonnet Rouge is undergoing a major facelift, or to be more trendy maybe I should say reboot.
 The “Grand Aperitif De France” since 1846 has always been an Iconic French Aperitif but like Noilly Pratt, it had an American(ized) version for export to America and certain other countries.
 Unlike the Noilly Pratt Extra Dry Vermouth ( the American clear white version of the otherwise yellow vermouth) which was a vast improvement ( at least for dry martinis), the American export version of Dubonnet was not.
 It gets even more complicated from there…

 Dubonnet in Europe ( and yes, the UK too) is made by Pernod Ricard and uses a proprietary secret recipe, Dubonnet in the USA is made by Heaven Hill which is not part of Pernod Ricard but has the rights to make and distribute here.
-A similar situation to the Havana Club rum and Gruet Champagne dualities as it were but in this case a better outcome.
+A similar situation to the Havana Club rum and Gruet Champagne dualities as it were but in this case a better outcome ( as in no insults or lawsuits were exchanged).

 Dubonnet has been reimagined by Lynette House and some of the taste wizards at Heaven Hill to something much closer to the European model but interestingly different and tailored towards mixologists and Aperitif enthusiasts over here.
 The grapes have been replaced, the corn syrup is gone, and the quinine quotient has been enhanced.
 Also added are black currants ( as in Cassis) and black tea to the mix.